wmttom/tomdb/README.md

 Getting Started
 =====
 create connection
 ```python
 import tomdb
 db = tomdb.Connection("localhost", "database", "user", "passwd")
 ```
-get a table-cell from database.if the result more than one,raise erroe.
+get a table-cell from database.if the result more than one,raise error.
 ```python
 >>>cell = db.one("SELECT id FROM table WHERE id=1")
 >>>print cell